PO Box 9109, Tower Junction, Addington, Christchurch 8149

 The following are results from Kirkpatrick evaluation of programme participants undertaken during the programme.
 Scores are compared with our research-based benchmarks.

-Participants provided examples of application of learning and contributions to targeted business outcomes, some of which are provided below:
+Participants provided examples of application of learning and contributions to targeted business outcomes, some of which are reproduced below:

 In early 2018 360 Degree Reviews were repeated across the participants; providing before and after measures of leadership behaviour changes.
 The table below characterises these for the 12 leadership behaviours addressed by the programme, examining the average 'before' and 'after' scores to identify the leadership behaviour changes that could be attributed to the programme.
 These reported changes have not been tested for statistical significance.